waynesutton/better-todo/files.md

   - `moveTodoToFolder` - Move todo to project folder (removes date association)
   - `moveTodoFromFolderToDate` - Move todo from folder to specific date (removes folder association)
   - `copyTodosToDate` - Copy all non-archived todos to another date
+  - `moveTodosToNextDay` - Move all non-completed, non-archived todos to next day (copies to target, archives source, idempotent with parallel operations)
   - `archiveAllTodos` - Archive all active todos for a specific date
   - `deleteAllTodos` - Delete all active todos for a specific date
   - `deleteAllArchivedTodos` - Delete all archived todos for a specific date